john-data-chen/next-dnd-starter-kit/README.md

 ## AI Tools

-I am using AI tools to help our team to improve the quality of code and the efficiency of development, this project is one of playgrounds of AI tools.
+I am using AI tools to help our team improve the quality of code and the efficiency of development.
+This project is one of the playgrounds for AI tools.

 ### Editor with AI